 - About as tough a coat as you can get although poured epoxy might be tougher.

-- It is the only finish/sealant recommended for outdoor use.
+- It is the only type finish/sealant recommended for outdoor use.

 - Will really yellow up your wood, however, if that’s an effect you want, based on your subject matter, composition, or preference, it can be an advantage.